HanWelmer/Z80Compiler/syntax.md

 Modifiers in an import statement may be: "static"?.

 Modifiers in a class declaration may be: "public"?.
+Default is none, i.e. the class is only accessible by classes or enums in the same package.

+Modifiers in an enum declaration may be: "public"?.
+Default is none, i.e. the enum is only accessible by classes or enums in the same package.

 Modifiers in an attribute declaration may be: AccessModifiers? "final"? "static"? "volatile"?.